-As noted below, our work is highly complementary to the recent research undertaken by Albert Saiz (2010).
-Together, this research reveals the importance of the geographical level of analysis in understanding the relationship between land-use regulations and housing prices.
-Saiz's work is derived from measurement at the metropolitan level, and he relates land availability to regulation, and ultimately he estimates the average elasticity of housing supply for each of 47 metropolitan areas.
-In contrast, we measure topography, geography, and regulation at the level of the land parcel, and we relate these factors to land prices and housing prices within the 110 independent land use jurisdictions of a single metropolitan area.
-In fact, the power to regulate land use is wielded by city governments in most states, and our analysis provides some evidence on the costs of aggregation in previous work.
-Beyond this, our work emphasizes the intra-metropolitan variation in regulation and its effect upon housing outcomes.
+Our findings show the importance of the geographical level of analysis in understanding the relationship between land-use regulations and housing prices.
+This complements recent work by, for example, Albert Saiz (2010) who relates land availability to regulation, calculating the average elasticity of housing supply at the metropolitan level.
+We measure topography, geography, and regulation at the level of the land parcel, and we relate these factors to land prices and housing prices within a large number of independent land use jurisdictions of a single metropolitan area.
+The power to regulate land use is wielded by city governments in most states, and our analysis provides some evidence on the importance of intra-metropolitan variation in regulation and its effect upon land values.